Avian influenza information for backyard poultry owners

 • ostriches.

-Many wild birds, including waterfowl and seabirds, can carry the virus but usually show no signs of disease.
+Many wild birds, including waterfowl and seabirds, can carry many strains of the virus without showing any signs of disease.
+The highly contagious H5N1 strain can cause mass deaths in wild birds.

-The first sign of avian influenza may be the sudden death of some of the poultry.
+The first sign of bird flu may be the sudden death of some poultry.
 Other signs include:

 • ruffled feathers